pasb94/excursion/README.txt

 CSS
 Git
 Launch
-Could be launch with a standard browser.
+Could be launched with a standard browser.